musadiqpeerzada/portfolio/data/blog/clean-code.md

 #### Function Headers

 Short functions don’t need much description.
 A well-chosen name for a small function that does one thing is usually better than a comment header.

+## Chapter 5: Formatting

+Good code formatting is crucial not just for aesthetics but also for maintaining professionalism and ensuring readability.
+It reflects our attention to detail.
+Adopting consistent formatting rules, especially in a team setting, is key to creating a unified codebase that's easy to maintain and extend.
+Well-formatted code communicates effectively, making it easier for others to understand and work with.

+### Vertical Formatting

+Effective vertical formatting in code is similar to the layout of a well-organized newspaper, guiding the reader through the content in a logical flow from high-level concepts to detailed implementations.
+Source files(Code) should not be excessively long, with a preference for keeping them under a few hundred lines to enhance readability and maintainability.
+Key principles include:

+- **File Size:** Aim for manageable source file sizes.
+It is said that significant systems can be built with files typically around 200 lines, with a maximum of around 500 lines being desirable.

+- **Newspaper Metaphor:** The top of the file should introduce the main concepts, much like a headline and introductory paragraph of a newspaper article, with details unfolding as the reader progresses down the file.

+- **Vertical Openness:** Use blank lines to separate concepts within the code, enhancing readability by signaling shifts in thought or logic.

+- **Vertical Density:** Related lines of code should be grouped closely together to indicate their tight association.

+- **Vertical Distance:** Related concepts should be kept vertically close to minimize navigation through the code.
+This includes placing variable declarations near their usage and ensuring functions that call each other are located near one another in the source file.

+- **Conceptual Affinity:** Code segments that share conceptual themes or perform related tasks should be placed near each other, even if they don't directly interact.

+- **Vertical Ordering:** Arrange the code so that higher-level abstractions are at the top of the file, and the more detailed implementations are further down, mirroring the flow of reading a narrative or story, and allowing for an easy overview of the code's purpose and functionality.

+### Horizontal Formatting

+Effective horizontal formatting in code focuses on line length, whitespace usage, and alignment to enhance readability and comprehension:

+- **Line Length:** Prefer shorter lines, ideally not exceeding 120 characters, to improve readability and avoid the need for horizontal scrolling.

+- **Whitespace Usage:** Use horizontal whitespace strategically to highlight operator precedence and separate logical groupings within lines of code.
+For example, surrounding assignment operators with space can make assignments stand out, whereas function arguments might be closely placed to their function calls to indicate their tight association.

+- **Horizontal Alignment:** Avoid excessive alignment (like aligning variable names or assignment operators across multiple lines) as it can distract from the code's intent and make maintenance harder, especially when automatic formatting tools are used.

+- **Indentation:** Proper indentation is crucial to reflect the hierarchical structure of the code, making it easier to understand the scope and structure of classes, methods, and blocks.

+### Team Rules

+In a team, it's crucial for all members to follow common coding style to ensure the codebase appears as if written by a single entity, not a collection of individuals.
+This enhances readability, maintainability, and overall quality of the software.
+Establishing and following team-agreed formatting rules, possibly codified into an IDE's formatter, helps maintain consistency across the project.
+While individual preferences may vary, the collective decision on coding style takes precedence in a team environment, contributing to a professional and coherent codebase.